afonso-sousa/catbird/README.md

 ## Quick Start

 ### Requirements and Installation
-The project is based on PyTorch 1.5+ and Python 3.6+.
+The project is based on PyTorch 1.11+ and Python 3.8+.

 ## Install Catbird
 The package can be installed using pip:
 ```shell
 pip install catbird
 ```
-This does not include configuration files or tools.
+This does not include configuration files or tools and is not yet actively updated.
 Alternatively, you can run from the source code:

 **a.
 Clone the repository.**